skxlpv/product-listing/README.md

 💫React project, serving as a test task from [Expletech](https://expletech.com/) company.</br></br>
 Demonstrates usage of third party API, \
-basic knowledge of React - CSS syntax\
+basic knowledge of React - CSS syntax,\
-and sorting logic for the items on page.
+usage of JavaScript for items sorting logic on page.
 <hr/>

 ### Available Scripts